-- Review body - this allows you to target reviews that do or do not have a review text content
+- Review body - this allows you to target reviews that do or do not have a review text content.

-When you have selected to configure a “SURVEY TICKET”, this is based on your internal survey data (you are not required to select an option in every survey criteria filter)
+When you have selected to configure a “Survey Ticket,” this is based on your internal survey data (you are not required to select an option in every survey criteria filter)

-For surveys that include a review field, you can filter on those that do or do not have review text content
+- For surveys that include a review field, you can filter on those that do or do not have review text content.

-For corporate accounts that have multiple surveys, can you select to target on any one of your post-stay survey.
+- For corporate accounts that have multiple surveys, you can select to target on any one of your post-stay survey.
 You can either select one survey or target with the option “All Surveys”

-Select from any of your survey questions
+- Select from any of your survey questions.

-Select to target tickets based on the type of response to a survey question
+- Select to target tickets based on the type of response to a survey question.

-You can select to create a ticket in which ALL criteria must be met for a ticket to generate OR if any of the criteria are met
+Click the “+ Add Criteria” option if you wish to target on multiple survey questions/responses.
+You can create a ticket in which ALL criteria must be met for a ticket to generate OR if any of the criteria are met.

 - If no response is submitted (i.e. confirmed using the response assistant),

 - no response posted (no response publicly published on the review site and posted in Revinate),